Price reduction of £50 for 1 to 2 guests.

 A very comfortable, clean and nicely furnished cottage in an excellent location for the coast path and beach.
 My only reservation would be that no provision is made for dogs.
 There was no bucket for foot washing and no hooks on the outside back wall for the lead.
 I noticed that nearly all the visitors take dogs but they seem to be merely tolerated rather than welcomed.
 Understandable,of course, but slightly off-putting nevertheless.

-This cosy house is beautifully and tastefully furnished throughout the sitting room bright and comfortable with a wood burner completing the setting.
+This cosy house is tastefully furnished throughout, the sitting room bright and comfortable with a wood burner making it suitable for year-round holidays.

-There is an enclosed garden and the funkiest of playrooms with table tennis table and table football - an ideal hideaway for the active children.
+There are an enclosed gardens and a playroom with table-tennis table and table football - an ideal hideaway for the energetic youngsters or adults alike.

 Trefin, The Mill Cafe and Aberfelin